EugeneGohh/TeenVest/README.md

 ## :point_right: What is TeenVest?

-TeenVest is an educational web based app that teaches people about money in Malaysia.
-Malaysia has a poor rate of financial literacy, and it's time to alter that.
+Malaysia has a poor rate of financial literacy, it's to improve that.
+This is where TeenVest comes in.
+TeenVest is an educational web app that teaches people about money through blogs and financial markets.

 ### :hammer: Built With